xiaoranzhou/generator/readme.md

 ### Missing or mismatched questions and keywords.
 Missing:
-1. $_PROTECT RENAME project name to general project information and add it there
+1. X $_PROTECT RENAME project name to general project information and add it there
-2. $_UPDATE RENAME project name to general project information and add it there
+2. X $_UPDATE RENAME project name to general project information and add it there
-3. $_VISUALIZATION Add section Data Analysis
+3. X $_VISUALIZATION Add section Data Analysis
-4. $_STUDYOBJECT  RENAME project name to general project information and add it there
+4. X $_STUDYOBJECT  RENAME project name to general project information and add it there
-5. $_PREVIOUSPROJECTS RENAME project name to general project information and add it there
+5. X $_PREVIOUSPROJECTS RENAME project name to general project information and add it there
-6. $_INDUSTRY  RENAME project name to general project information and add it there
+6. X $_INDUSTRY  RENAME project name to general project information and add it there
-7. $_PROPRIETARY RENAME project name to general project information and add it there
+7. X $_PROPRIETARY RENAME project name to general project information and add it there
-8. \#issuewarning
+8. X \#issuewarning
-9. $_DATAOFFICER RENAME project name to general project information and add it there
+9. X $_DATAOFFICER RENAME project name to general project information and add it there

-RENAME project name to general project information and merge 5. use data plant in there RENAME project name to general project information and merge 7.
+X RENAME project name to general project information and merge 5. use data plant in there RENAME project name to general project information and merge 7.
 EU in there MERGE 4 relevant standard and 6 other standardsv and use 6 as a subsection in there first